Cofinality spectrum theorems in model theory, set theory and general topology: Introduction

 \begin{theorem-x} \emph{(Theorem \ref{t:tfeq})} There is a minimum class among the non-simple theories in Keisler's order, which contains the theory $\tfeq$ of a parametrized family of independent equivalence relations. \end{theorem-x}

 \begin{theorem-x} \emph{(Theorem \ref{theorem:p-t})} $\xp = \xt$. \end{theorem-x}

-Our methods give a range of further results about the structure of regular ultrapowers, primarily in \S 4.
-For instance, combining our work here with work of Malliaris \cite{mm-thesis}, \cite{mm4}, we obtain the following, a key ingredient of the authors' paper \cite{MiSh:999}.
-On ``flexible,'' see Definition \ref{d:flexible} below.
+Our methods give various results about the structure of regular ultrapowers.
+For instance, combining our work here with work of Malliaris \cite{mm-thesis}, \cite{mm4}, we prove that any ultrafilter which saturates some non-low or non-simple theory must be flexible, Conclusion \ref{concl-flex} below.